gabrielchuv/SE7/Portfolio/ProjectEvaluationAndReflections.md

  to make it addressable, taking into consideration our location, access to users, and where our efforts would generate the most value (i.e. changing household’s behaviors).

-The team discussed playful elements but decided to focus on the serious issue more than the playful elements.
+The team decided to focus more on the serious than playful elements in early stages of the project.
 A discussion was had and a decision was made to develop a working, practical application regarding food waste and incorporate the playful elements in later sprints.
 Taking into account existing features, Sally was added on the final sprint which did add a bit of playfulness within the core of the application, e.g. interacting with her on the landing page incremented a money estimate.
 More of